SoniaZaldana/GameCentre/Phase2/GameCentre/app/src/main/java/fall2018/csc2017/GameCentre/TEAM.md

 ### Sonia:
 1. Implement calculateScore() method and add it into the flow of the program to be able to calculate score when the game ends.
-2. Implement ScoreCalculatorActivity which assigns the scores to its respective text file (either the game's text file or the user's with Alex's help in debugging.
+2. Implement ScoreScreenActivity which assigns the scores to its respective text file (either the game's text file or the user's with Alex's help in debugging.
 3. Implement ScoreboardMenuActivity which will serve as graphic interface for the available scoreboards.
 4. Implement UserScoreboardActivity by reading text files and displaying it appropriately.